Short on time: Retailers grapple with late Thanksgiving and six fewer days to Christmas Eve

 The store offers a program through which parents submit their child’s Christmas wish list and Victoria’s Toy Station employees choose the toys for them.
 “We just got our first list this morning,” she said.
 “That’s the kickoff for when we know the season is starting.”

 National retailers pulled the trigger early this year.
-Walmart began offering holiday deals online for toys, TVs and mini trampolines nearly a week before Halloween.
+Walmart, for instance, began offering holiday deals online for toys, TVs and mini trampolines nearly a week before Halloween.
 And the owner of Zales and Kay Jewelers said it spent more on advertising between August and October.

-Target Corp. said it's spending $50 million more on payroll during the fourth quarter than it did a year ago so that more workers will be available to help harried shoppers scrambling to get their shopping done in a shorter amount of time.
+Target Corp. said it's spending $50 million more on payroll during the fourth quarter than it did a year ago so there'll be more workers on hand to help harried shoppers scrambling to get their shopping done in a shorter amount of time.

 "This is going to be a very compressed holiday season," Target CEO Brian Cornell told reporters during a holiday preview in New York.
 "We lose one full weekend during the holiday.
 Every single day counts, from Black Friday to Christmas Eve."

-Steve Bratspie, who oversees Walmart's merchandise in the U.S., said shoppers will likely not realize there're fewer shopping days this year until it's too late.
+Steve Bratspie, who oversees Walmart's merchandise in the U.S., said shoppers will likely not realize there are fewer shopping days this year until it's too late.

 "We plan for them," he said.